World War Z (film): Pre-production

-Pre-production began in April 2011, with Robert Richardson announced as the cinematographer and Nigel Phelps as production designer.
+Pre-production began in April 2011, with Robert Richardson being announced as the cinematographer and Nigel Phelps as production designer.
 In the same month, it was reported that filming locations would include Pinewood Studios and London, England.
 Also in April, Mireille Enos was cast as Gerry Lane's wife and mother of their two children.

-In June, James Badge Dale entered negotiations to join the film as an American soldier who tries to alert authorities that the zombie threat is real.
+In June, James Badge Dale entered negotiations to join the film as an American soldier who tries to alert the authorities to the zombie threat.
 Matthew Fox and Ed Harris entered talks, and Julia Levy-Boeken was set to join the film.
-It was reported that filming would begin in Malta the next month and would encompass Valletta and The Three Cities.
+It was reported that filming would begin in Malta the next month and would encompass Valletta and the Three Cities.
 A few days later, it was reported that filming would also take place in Glasgow, Scotland, in August, the city doubling for Philadelphia, "with false shop fronts being constructed and American cars on the roads."
 Glasgow was reportedly chosen after "many months looking for the perfect city centre location to play an important part in the film."
 Philadelphia was passed on due to "uncertainties about state tax credits for filmmakers."
 Filming was originally planned to take place in Royal Tunbridge Wells, England before moving to Glasgow.

 Later in June, visual effects house Cinesite announced that it would work on "a significant amount of shots".
 At the end of the month, it was reported that, despite previous reports, neither Fox nor Harris would be starring in the film; Fox had a scheduling conflict stemming from his prior commitment to star in Alex Cross with Tyler Perry at Summit Entertainment, though he was later spotted filming scenes for World War Z in Falmouth, Cornwall.